 Program Overview:

-- Mentored Research: Collaborate with leading researchers on NIH-funded projects at UIC/CDIS and LCH/NU.
+- Mentored Research: Collaborate with leading researchers on NIH-funded projects at UIC/CDIS and Lurie Children’s Hospital/Northwestern.

 - Interactive Educational Sessions: Participate in weekly workshops covering D&I science, professional development, and research ethics.

-- Networking Opportunities: Connect with implementation science faculty across both institutions.
+- Networking Opportunities: Connect with implementation science faculty and professionals across both institutions.

-- Research Presentation: Present your accomplishments to faculty and peers at the program's conclusion.
+- Research Presentation: Present accomplishments and reflections to faculty and peers at the conclusion of the program.

 Intern Responsibilities:

-- Participate in cohort meetings to discuss progress and related topics.
+- Participate in cohort meetings to discuss progress and related research topics

-- Engage in professional development activities, including attending webinars, presentations, and follow-up discussions.
+- Engage in professional development activities, including webinars, presentations, and follow-up discussions

 Program Details:

-This internship is an excellent opportunity for students passionate about advancing health equity and gaining hands-on experience in D&I science.
+This internship is an excellent opportunity for students passionate about health equity, research, and implementation science to gain hands-on experience while working with nationally recognized institutions.